elsonel/map-searcher/README.md

-# Map Application - Vue.js
+# Map Searching Application - Vue.js

-This is a Map application built in Vue.js that allows users to search and record locations using the Google Maps API.
+This is a application built in Vue.js that allows users to search and record locations using the Google Maps API.

 ## Technologies Used